Home

 How BILL Spend and Expense supports companies building revolving credit

-The BILL Divvy Corporate Card is a perfect example of a charge card.
+The BILL Divvy Card powered by Visa* is a perfect example of a charge card.
 You can use it to establish and build your business credit while also benefiting from a built-in expense management system that lets you control spending and set budgets in advance, so you can better manage your cash flow.